Decision-Making Responsibility

 Sole Decision-Making Responsibility

 Sole decision-making responsibility gives you the right to make important decisions about the child without the need to involve the other parent (unless the agreement or court order says otherwise).
+You do not need to involve the other parent when when making decisions.

 Joint Decision-Making Responsibility